Author Ashley McCarthy / Category Kava / Published: Nov-11-2018

 Sleep: Kava is known to have sedative effects and is useful in aiding the promotion of sleep.
 It is not a drowsiness-inducing drug, so in reality it simply helps a user get into a more sleep receptive state.
 It’s worth noting that a very large dose (usually triple the recommended intake) before bed can result in hangover-like symptoms the following day.
 But a proper dose in the recommended range may help you wake up light and refreshed!

 Pain relief: there’s no clinical evidence to support it, but many people enjoy using Kava as a way to aid pain relief.
 Some of our customers praise the blend for easing their fibromialgia and anti-inflammatory effects.

-Pure Enjoyment: Kava is essentially a legal ‘high’ without the drowsiness, confusion and other negative effects associated with other means of relaxation.
+Pure Enjoyment: Kava is essentially a legal ‘high’ without the drowsiness, confusion and other negative effects associated with other means of relaxation, and the anxiolytic effects are unlike any other experience (at least onces I have tried!).
 As such, people often take it simply for enjoyment.
 It was also historically enjoyed as an aphrodisiac in the South Pacific – thanks in part to its reputation as an anti-shyness herb.